structr/structr/structr-app/src/main/resources/structr/docs/articles/Operations/Configuration.md

 ![Configuration Interface](/structr/docs/configuration-interface.png)

 After making changes, click the green button in the lower right corner to save them to `structr.conf`.
-Individual settings can be reset to their default value using the red button with the white X next to each field — this takes effect immediately.
+Individual settings can be reset to their default value using the red button with the white X next to each field.
+This takes effect immediately.
 The interface also provides a reload function to apply configuration changes without restarting Structr.

 ## How Settings Are Stored